kalor62/kmxcoder/README.md

 1. `KMX Coder Optimize Selected` : Refactors your selected code using ChatGPT and provides a diff view to show the changes.
 2. `KMX Coder Analyze Selected` : Leverages ChatGPT to offer code review and suggestions, presenting the results in a new untitled editor.
 3. `KMX Coder Custom Command on Selected` : Query ChatGPT with anything you want, option to add beforeCode and afterCode prompt and select output format ( new untitled document of diff window ).
+4. `KMX Coder Optimize File` : Similar to the 'Optimize' command but operates on an entire file.
+The optimized code is displayed as a diff against the original file
+5. `KMX Coder Update Tests` : Updates unit tests based on changes in the service class.
+The updated tests are displayed as a diff against the original tests

 ## Requirements